 Berkeley provides comprehensive language instruction at three levels, from introductory to advanced, in six of the major literary and spoken languages of five countries in South Asia: Hindi, Urdu, Tamil, Bengali, Punjabi, Sanskrit, Tibetan and the recently added Telugu.
 Enrollments in South Asian languages are substantial and have been steadily growing in recent years.
 We have been able to offer language instruction in these languages because of demand from the student body and overwhelming support from the Bengali, Punjabi, Tamil and Telugu speaking communities.

-Our language lecturers — Sally J. Sutherland Goldman (Sanskrit), Kausalya Hart (Tamil), Lila Huettemann (Hindi), Usha Jain (Hindi), Hephzibah Sunkari (Telugu), Upkar K. Ubhi (Punjabi), Hamida Chopra (Urdu), Qamar Jalil (Urdu), Amit Basu (Bangla) and Gareth Sparham (Tibetan)—provide language training and expertise across South Asian literary traditions, from modern conversational language classes to the reading of classical texts.
+Our language lecturers — Sally J. Sutherland Goldman (Sanskrit), Usha Jain (Hindi), Hephzibah Sunkari (Telugu), Upkar K. Ubhi (Punjabi), Qamar Jalil (Urdu), Amitabha Basu (Bangla), S. Bharathy (Tamil) and Gareth Sparham (Tibetan)—provide language training and expertise across South Asian literary traditions, from modern conversational language classes to the reading of classical texts.

 One measure of the quality of the language program is certainly the fact that the three lecturers in Hindi (Usha Jain), Tamil (Kausalya Hart) and Sanskrit (Sally J Sutherland.
 Goldman with Robert Goldman) have written the definitive textbooks for the teaching of their respective languages in North America.
-CSAS’ publishing program publishes all these books.
-For further information and buying information please go to our CSAS Language Publications page.
+ISAS’ publishing program publishes all these books.
+For further information and buying information please go to our ISAS Language Publications page.

 An Intro to Sanskrit